 Quinault Rain Forest Nature Trail is a 0.9 mile moderately trafficked loop trail located near Quinault, Washington that features a lake and is good for all skill levels.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 Directions from Amanda Park: Turn off of Highway 101 to the east just south of Amanda Park (north of Neilton).
 Continue for about 1.4 miles on South Shore Road to the Nature Trail parking lot.

 Easy and beautiful short trip we coming back via cedar bog